 Snow Monster: La Sportiva Blizzard GTX

 Winter, meet your match.
-The La Sportiva Blizzard ($199) is a reasonably lightweight GORE-TEX shoe wrapped in a full gaiter, running over aggressive 7mm lugs pegged with 9 carbide spikes.
+The La Sportiva Blizzard ($199) is a reasonably lightweight GORE-TEX shoe wrapped in a full gaiter, running over aggressive 7mm lugs pegged with nine carbide spikes.

 The Blizzard is deceptively light, given its monster silhouette.
 Its fat-tire look is attributed to the sock-like gaiter that wraps the shoe, giving it a bootlike presence.
 It requires some footwork to finagle over the dogs.
 Fortunately, the Blizzard has huge pull tabs to make that job a little easier.

 Once the shoe is laced up, the single-cord lace tucks out of the way of the snow and ice (and hobnob spikes) in a tidy pocket.
 A few ounces of prevention (and bulk) pay dividends on the trail — nobody likes to run with snowballs in their shoes.

 Runners scratching tracks over icy trails will appreciate the carbide spikes.
-Our reviewers straight up ran on pure ice and found they grip like a charm.
-No more timid tip toe stepping on ice with these bad boys.
-We found there were just enough for traction, but it sort of leaves you wanting more, which you can buy for another $49 through La Sportiva (they come with a tool).
+Our reviewers ran on pure ice and found that they grip like a charm.
+No more timid tip-toe stepping on ice with these bad boys.
+We found there were just enough spikes for traction, but it sort of leaves you wanting more, which you can buy for another $49 through La Sportiva (they come with a tool).

 Do-it-yourself runners will probably find it easier to go to the hardware store and sink a handful of extra sheet metal screws into the lugs for a couple of bucks.

 Bottom line: At $199, the sticker price will likely put your credit card on ice.
 But if your winter training requires pushing out into the tundra, the Blizzard is a sure bet to stay on your training plan.